The one-year Master’s programme in Communication Studies at the UT (given in English) offers you four specializations:

 - What kind of information is most effective in helping consumers with their decisions about products or services that will have a significant impact on their lives (e.g. a new car, major surgery, a new mortgage, planning a holiday)?
 What information is best suited to promoting products that are purchased on a daily basis (fast-moving consumer goods) or to influencing routine buying behaviour?

 - What role can the internet play in consumer loyalty and communicating with the consumer?

 A great deal of advertising and marketing communication aims to create positive ideas about a certain brand among consumers.
 Customers are more likely to buy a brand that makes a favourable impression on them.
 Marketing communication avails itself of a range of channels, such as printed advertising, television commercials, personal sales, shop design and ICT.

 Marketing communication is all around us, a domain that we, as consumers, are part of.
 This represents the biggest challenge: understanding the often unconscious psychological processes that affect every consumer and play such an important role in marketing communication.

-The mission of the specialization in Corporate Communication is inspired by the belief that sustainable communication is essential for healthy organizations.
+The mission of the specialization in Organizational Communication & Reputation is inspired by the belief that sustainable communication is essential for healthy organizations.
 This sustainability needs to be established within a context that is characterized by two fields of tension.
 Firstly, there is the tension between the organization and its environment (e.g. issues of positioning, reputation and strategy).
 Secondly, there is the tension of keeping things running smoothly within an organization where a broad range of interests are at stake (e.g. those of employees, different departments and locations).

 IDENTITY, TRUST, IMAGE AND REPUTATION